Friday, August 19, 2022

 It is the house where I fixed the sink drain that I wrote an earlier blog post about and the louvre windows, and there is still some work left to be done.

 Behind the house (in the picture) you can see the 3 lychee trees.
 There also are a few volunteer Surinam cherry trees in the front yard, but I think those are going to go in the long run because there is a really pretty one in the back yard that was full of fruit just a few weeks ago.
 In the back yard there also are some tangerine trees, jaboticaba (aka jabuticaba) and a bit further up some banana plants.
-There may be others that I haven't found yet as a large part of the back yard is still well over knee-deep in weeds and some of those weeds are pretty vicious.
-The ti plants obviously are not weeds, but that gives some idea of the size of the weeds.

 Longer term I'm planning on adding a mountain apple tree, avocado and quite possibly a starfruit.
 And I hope to be able to grow papayas again.